-The most popular port in the Caribbean never fails to deliver with its breathtaking landscape and views.
-Surrounded by lush mountains and filled with shimmering bays, travelers step in Charlotte Amalie and have the choice of relaxing on powdery soft beaches or sampling what’s on offer in the “shopping capital of the Caribbean,” all while making pit stops at some of the island’s famous restaurants along the way.
+One of the most popular ports in the Caribbean never fails to deliver with its breathtaking landscape and views.
+Surrounded by lush mountains and filled with shimmering bays, travelers visiting St. Thomas have the choice of relaxing on powdery-soft beaches or sampling what’s on offer in the “shopping capital of the Caribbean,” all while making pit stops at some of the island’s famous restaurants along the way.

 But Old San Juan beckons with its rows of brightly colored buildings flanked by dramatic fortresses.
 It’s the second-oldest European settlement in the New World, and showcases its historic charm alongside vibrant cultural draws that bring it into the modern age—don’t miss the Ballaja Barracks or Quincentennial Square, and be sure to try the mofongo and coquito for which Puerto Rico is known.

 Cozumel sits just off the coast of the Yucatan Peninsula, close to Playa del Carmen, and its unique position has allowed a lively culture that blends Mexican and Caribbean elements to thrive.
-It’s evident from your first glimpse of the water, which is a near-blinding blue, bordered with Spanish Colonial-style buildings, vibrantly colored shops and restaurants, white sand beaches studded with palm trees, and nearby Mayan ruins.
+It’s evident from your first glimpse of the water, which is a near-blinding blue, bordered with Spanish colonial-style buildings, vibrantly colored shops and restaurants, white-sand beaches studded with palm trees, and nearby Mayan ruins.
 There’s hardly a high-rise in sight, making it obvious that the focus here is on what’s at your fingertips: food, fun and an array of natural wonders that are hard to find elsewhere.